pawelgrzybek/pawelgrzybek.com/content/posts/2025-01-31-top-picks-2025-january/index.md

 ### [Collection of insane and fun facts about SQLite](https://avi.im/blag/2024/sqlite-facts/)

 Pretty cool list of little-known facts about SQLite.
-The number of contributors to the project and the ratio of the implementation to test code shocked me the most.
+The number of contributors to the project and the ratio of the implementation to the test code shocked me the most.

 ### [Use "translate" to turn off element translation](https://www.stefanjudis.com/today-i-learned/non-translatable-html-elements/)